 As its stands today, the UK considers beef, leather, cocoa, palm oil, pulp and paper, rubber, soya and timber as commodities.
 As the discussions surrounding FRCs continue, we may see other items such as maize and coffee added to the list.

-The UK is currently consulting on the introduction of new regulations aimed at making it illegal for businesses in scope to use, either in production or trade within the UK, FRCs that have not been produced in accordance with relevant laws in the country where they are grown.
+The UK has been consulting on the introduction of new regulations aimed at making it illegal for businesses in scope to use, either in production or trade within the UK, FRCs that have not been produced in accordance with relevant laws in the country where they are grown.

 Who is affected?